 Get Involved

-Workshop Experience
+Workshop Experience Course (six weeks)

 Our six-week course integrates education and business in a supportive workshop environment, where participants work on commercial-style projects in our professionally-equipped Wood School.
 This programme emphasises skill-building through repetition in low-volume batch production, allowing learners to gain hands-on experience without design constraints.
 Through varied projects, participants develop practical skills, technical proficiency, and experience professional standards essential for the heritage woodworking and furniture making sector.

-Participants leave with a foundation in technical skills, machine training, practical experience, and confidence to pursue employment or further education in the industry.
-We encourage interested individuals to visit the Sylva Wood Centre to explore our facilities and meet the team.
+Participants leave with technical skills, machine training, practical experience, and confidence to pursue employment or further education in the industry.

 Sylva Summer School